Career Definition for a Woodlands Environmental Manager

 Most entry-level woodlands environmental management employers provide extensive training and only require a high school diploma, but many colleges and universities, particularly those located in forest areas, offer bachelor degrees relevant to the field.
 Students looking to become woodlands environmental managers should take courses such as forestry, ecology and environmental science.

 Woodlands environmental managers must be physically fit enough to do manual labor outside each workday, often in adverse weather.
 They should be able to operate complex machinery and need to concentrate for long periods of time, watching out for safety hazards.

 Career and Economic Outlook

 The U.S. Bureau of Labor Statistics (BLS) doesn't use the designation woodland environmental managers, but this occupation would fall under the broader category of conservation scientists and foresters.
-The BLS reported that the mean hourly wage of conservation scientists was $30.67 as of May 2015, while forest and conservation technicians could expect to make a mean hourly wage of $18.40.
-The BLS expected job growth for conservation scientists and foresters to be seven percent from 2014-2024, which is as fast as the average for all occupations.
+The BLS reported that the mean hourly wage of conservation scientists was $31.18 as of May 2017, while forest and conservation technicians could expect to make a mean hourly wage of $18.84.
+The BLS expected job growth for conservation scientists and foresters to be six percent from 2016-2026, which is as fast as the average for all occupations.